kensho-technologies/orama/docs/gettingStarted.md

 Orama comes with the following plot layers: `<Points/>`, `<Lines/>`, `<Areas/>`, `<Bars/>`, `<Guides/>`, `<Ranges/>` and `<Texts/>` (new custom plot layers are easy to be created).

 ##### Data
-The `data` for the layers can be an array of objects, or array of arrays of objects, the objects should contain only numbers, strings or dates.
+The `data` for the layers can be an *array of objects*, or an *array of arrays of objects*, the objects should contain only numbers, strings or dates.
 Data as an array of arrays is meant to represent grouped data, as for example for multi-lines plots, in which each array will represent a line and each object a point on the line.

 ##### Dimensions
-Each plot layer may respond a specific set of dimensions, for example the `<Points/>` layer understand the dimensions: `x`, `y`, `radius`, `fill` and `alpha`
+Each plot layer can respond to a specific set of dimensions, for example the `<Points/>` layer understand the dimensions: `x`, `y`, `radius`, `fill` and `alpha`

 The name of the dimension can be suffixed for defining several configurations for the layer or chart, for example: